monodot/camel-form-emailer/README.md

 This application uses [Quarkus][quarkus], the Supersonic Subatomic Java Framework.

 For more info on this app and how it was created, read the accompanying blog post at [tomd.xyz][1].

+## Go explore

+- 🐪 Have a look at the Apache [Camel routes][routes] in [FormEmailerRouteBuilder.java](/src/main/java/xyz/tomd/FormEmailerRouteBuilder.java)
+- 🔨 See the unit tests in [FormEmailerRouteBuilderTest.java](src/test/java/xyz/tomd/FormEmailerRouteBuilderTest.java)
+- 🍎 See how the application is configured in [application.properties](src/main/resources/application.properties)

 ## Getting started (Local)